xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

-Pascal,  on  the  other hand, is a  language  which  is "strongly typed," which means that in general you can't mix types,  even if they differ only in _NAME_, and yet have the same base type!
+Pascal,  on  the  other hand, is a  language  which  is "strongly typed," which means that in general you can't mix types,  even if they differ only in _name_, and yet have the same base type!
 Niklaus Wirth made Pascal strongly typed to help keep programmers out of trouble, and  the  restrictions  have  indeed saved many a programmer from themself, because the compiler kept them from doing something dumb.
 Better  to  find  the  bug in compilation rather than  the  debug  phase.
-The same restrictions can also  cause frustration when you really  WANT  to mix types, and they tend to drive an ex-C-programmer up the wall.
+The same restrictions can also  cause frustration when you really  _want_  to mix types, and they tend to drive an ex-C-programmer up the wall.

 Even so, Pascal does permit some implicit conversions.
 You can